refinedev/refine/.changeset/nice-seahorses-care.md

 ---
-"refine-cloud-example": minor
 "@pankod/refine-core": minor
 ---

-Added a exampe app for RefineCloud.
+Added an example app for RefineCloud.
 Add `cloudConfig` prop on <Refine/>.

 ```